Eunsong/SpinDynamicsSimulator/README.md

          0     0.0     0.0    0.0                0.0   0.0     1.0

 Then, we define Lattice vectors: ax, ay, and az.
-Here, we will simply put lattice vectors along with lab coordinates :
+Here, we will simply put lattice vectors along the lab coordinates :

     [ lattice_vector ]
     #ax